Olympus E-M5 II vs Panasonic GX800

 Review summary: Olympus E-M5 II vs Panasonic GX800

-So how do things add up?
-Is there a clear favorite between the Olympus E-M5 II and the Panasonic GX800?
+So what conclusions can be drawn?
+Is the Olympus E-M5 II better than the Panasonic GX800 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.